Time to resume International Flights

 There are so many bereavement cases who have lost their father/mother and are looking to travel on the first available flight.
 They just want to go back so that they can pay last respects to their parent and be with their families.
 Some of them just reach the airport, if they are in the area, hoping that they may be accommodated against cancellations.
 Others have no option but to wait for a call by the Embassy.

 These are just a few of the tragic instances.
 The Embassies have been bombarded with countless such cases.
 The officials are overwhelmed and overworked.
 They are not equipped to deal with the huge numbers.
 Recently, they started sending emails that the applicants could book tickets directly from the Air India website.
-That lead to more chaos and ambiguity.
+That leads to more chaos and ambiguity.

 Thousands of people in the USA got up early on 5th June to book flights to India.
 It just took two minutes for the AI website to crash.
 The whole exercise was futile as there were no tickets to book.
 Air India later tweeted that they had about 60 million hits on their website in a span of two hours.
 This incident is enough to throw light on the magnitude of the problem and desperation of the Indians wanting to come back.